- Faith and Worship

 Catholic Diocese of Little Rock

-My journey began shortly after my six and a half years years in the military.
+My journey began shortly after my six and a half years in the military.
 While I was in the military, I was a non-practicing Catholic.
 When I left the military, I started college and began working.
-It didn’t take long for my parents to notice that I was suffering from some symptoms of PTSD (Post Traumatic Stress Disorder).
+It didn’t take long for my parents to notice that I was suffering from some symptoms of PTSD (post-traumatic stress disorder).
 My father asked me to seek professional help, but I ignored him.
 I decided to take care of things on my own.

-Then another week went by, and I’m hanging out with my friend JB.
+Then another week went by, and I was hanging out with my friend J.B.
 While we were discussing life, in general, I heard a call from my soul where God dwells in all of us, say, “Nathan, I want you to be my priest.”
 After I listened to this call from God, I felt like it was something I needed to give a try.
 The next day I called up Msgr.
 Friend, to see if it was possible to apply for the seminary.

-Seven years later, I am in my third year of theology at Assumption Seminary in San Antonio.
-I have enjoyed my journey so far to the priesthood; it has been an eye-opening journey.
-I will be ordained a transitional deacon in May 2022, God willing.
-This is a big step in my journey to the priesthood.
+I am now in my last year of theology at Assumption Seminary in San Antonio, Texas.
+I have enjoyed my journey so far to the priesthood: It has been an eye-opening journey.
+I was ordained a transitional deacon on May 25, 2022.
+This was a big step in my journey to the priesthood.

-I look forward to this next step in my life and will tackle the new challenges that come with this new environment because of the pandemic.
-I have a great love for the Lord, the Church, and the people of God.
+I have enjoyed my time as a deacon; I love bringing joy to the people in the sacraments.
+I have also enjoyed being with the people in parish events, journeying beside them in their lives.
+I immensely love the Lord, the Church, and the people of God.
 I might not be a soldier for my country anymore, but I am a soldier for God and servant to the people of God.